Djnirds1984/SULIT-WIFI-by-AJC/README.md

 ### Error: `error: permission denied for schema public`
 The `sulituser` does not have ownership of the database.
 Fix this in `psql` with: `ALTER DATABASE sulitwifi OWNER TO sulituser;` then restart the app.

+### Portal shows "502 Bad Gateway"
+This means Nginx is running but the backend Node.js server is not.
+Check the application logs (`pm2 logs sulit-wifi`) for startup errors, which are most often caused by incorrect database credentials in the `.env` file.

+### Portal shows a blank page or 404 Not Found
+This means your Nginx configuration is incorrect.
+Double-check that the `root` path in `/etc/nginx/sites-available/sulit-wifi-portal` is the correct **absolute path** to your project's `public` folder.
+After fixing it, run `sudo nginx -t` and `sudo systemctl restart nginx`.